 Other Items of Note

-Illegal activities: Fraudulent or illegal activities aren’t tolerated on Google and may result in account suspension and removal of listing information from search results.
+Fraudulent or illegal activities aren’t tolerated on Google and may result in account suspension and removal of listing information from search results.

 Marketing, promotions, or other contests

-- Any promotion, marketing, contests, or other giveaways should clearly link to the terms of the activity and provide clear guidelines and qualifications.
+Any promotion, marketing, contests, or other giveaways should clearly link to the terms of the activity and provide clear guidelines and qualifications.
 All such promises, given or implied, should be adhered to.

-Disclaimer: Google reserves the right to suspend access to Google Places or other Google Services to individuals or businesses that violate these guidelines, and may work with law enforcement in the event that the violation is unlawful.
+Note: Google reserves the right to suspend access to Google My Business or other Google Services to individuals or businesses that violate these guidelines, and may work with law enforcement in the event that the violation is unlawful.

-Because they can and do change without warning or notification from Google, check these quality guidelines again before you create any new business listings at Google+.
+Because they can and do change without warning or notification from Google, check these quality guidelines again before you create any new business listings at Google.